 Ag Market News and Commodity Comments

-Boxed beef cutout values were higher on choice and steady on select on light to moderate demand and offerings.
-Choice beef was up 1.47 at 247.58, and select was .11 higher at 233.94.
+Boxed beef cutout values were weak to lower on light to moderate demand and moderate offerings.
+Choice beef was down 1.73 at 245.91, and select ended .64 lower at 232.32.

 Live cattle contracts settled 50 to 145 points higher on the Chicago Mercantile Exchange on Wednesday.
 The early week pressure in futures seemed to clear a bearish tone in the live cattle complex even though little encouragement was seen in beef values and the inability to increase overall wholesale prices.
 It is uncertain just how much additional longer-term support this rally will be able to establish over the next couple of trading sessions.
 October settled .82 higher at 157.92 and December 160.00, up 1.12.

 Feeder cattle ended the session 70 to 235 points higher.
 Aggressive buyer support quickly stepped back into the futures market.
 Traders sought additional direction from the entire cattle complex.
 September settled .70 higher at 230.30, up .70, and October was 2.22 higher at 228.10.